by Martin Maenza, adapted from Super Friends #8 by E. Nelson Bridwell and Ramona Fradon

 “It’s a time-travel device,” Tuatara said with some confidence, based on the image he saw.
 “I can follow it with my 4-D vision.
 The bomb is… exactly 122,368,514 years and 296 days in the past.
 It’s set to return to the present on this very spot one second before it explodes!”

 “Not a problem,” Red Tornado replied, using a colloquialism he’d often heard his fellow Justice Leaguers use when similarly faced with a seemingly impossible situation.
 He placed his arms to his side and began to rise into the air.
 “Superman explained how to break the time-barrier to me once.
 It’s a simple matter of physics.”
-His legs began to spin about him, creating a whirling storm about him.
+His legs began to spin, creating a whirling storm about him.
 “However, I have never before spun at anything like the speed necessary to do so, and with the correct vibratory frequency.
 Still, I must try.”
 And the android set his focus to the task.

 Tuatara tried grabbing for a nearby tree.
 “You’re whipping up a real tornado!” he shouted, straining to be heard above the ever-roaring wind.